Dndubussa/blinno-app/BLINNO_REVENUE_MODEL.md

 ## How BLINNO Generates Revenue

-BLINNO operates as a multi-sided marketplace platform connecting Tanzanian creators, businesses, and consumers.
+BLINNO operates as a multi-sided marketplace platform connecting creators, businesses, and consumers worldwide.
 The platform generates revenue through several streams:

 ---